UW-CTRL/AA548-spr2024/bite-size-notes/week-6-a-CTCS_SCP.md

  - Verify capabilities of CTCS for application scenarios.

 ## Introduction
-Direct methods are extremely popular for trajectory optimization purposes: they directly treat control as optimization variable while satisfying CT dynamics constraints and CT path constraints of different nature (e.g. max thrust from a rocket engine).
+Direct methods are extremely popular for trajectory optimization purposes: they directly treat control as optimization variable while imposing CT dynamics constraints and CT path constraints of different nature (e.g. max thrust from a rocket engine).
 Such direct methods are widely used for both offline and online planning purposes: convex formulation of such problems further ensures polynomial-bounded limit on computational time.
-Direct methods follow a discretize-then-optimize approach, and rely on heuristics to choose a discretization  approach appropriate for the required accuracy and computational performances.
-State-of-the-art techniques are available to ensure satisfaction of dynamics in a CT framework; on the other hand, no unified method exists to grant satisfaction of path constraints in CT; reason is the following: dynamics can be integrated with high accuracy with 'shooting' approaches (Space Shuttle Guidance is an illustrious example [1]), whereas path constraints can be only imposed at node points, i.e. the time instants at which state and controls are optimization variables.
-The problem becomes more relevant if few nodes are used, which is common for online applications, e.g. when a SCP techinque is employed.
+Direct methods follow a discretize-then-optimize approach, and rely on heuristics to choose a discretization approach that is appropriate for the required accuracy and computational performances.
+State-of-the-art techniques, such as **shooting** [6] (later explained) or **remeshing** [7] ( the number of points where dynamics is satisfied are increased up to when the integration error estimate drops below a predefined threshold ) are available to ensure satisfaction of dynamics in a CT framework; on the other hand, no unified method exists to grant satisfaction of path constraints in CT; reason is the following: dynamics can be integrated with high accuracy with shooting approaches (Space Shuttle Guidance is an illustrious example [1]), whereas path constraints can be only imposed at node points, i.e. the time instants at which state and controls are optimization variables.
+Remeshing is a common technique to solve this problem: bounds on computational time, however, can not be determined a priori.
+The problem becomes indeed more relevant if few nodes are used, i.e. a common requirement from online applications, e.g. for SCP techniques.
 The present note digs into a recently-proposed approach to grant CT satisfaction of path constraints, up to arbitrarily high degree of accuracy [2]; an open-source drone NMPC controller applied to an obstacle-avoidance scenario is used as example [3,4].

 ## Preliminaries
 ### Notation